-The Excel Export library is designed to quickly generate a spreadsheet document in code and export it to Excel formats.
+The Excel Export Library allows you to generate spreadsheet documents in code and export them to Excel formats.
 This library is developed to significantly improve performance and reduce memory consumption while generating spreadsheets.
-To maintain high performance standards, it does not create an internal document model, and writes data directly to a memory or file stream.
+To maintain high performance standards, the Excel Export Library does not create an internal document model and writes data directly to a memory or file stream.

-Unlike the multi-purpose Spreadsheet Document API, which can load and edit spreadsheet documents, the Excel Export library is designed only for generating spreadsheet files in code, so that you can use the Excel Export API to export data from your application to Excel formats in the most efficient manner and with minimal memory usage (that is important to those of you who need to generate numerous Excel documents on the server side).
+Unlike the multi-purpose Spreadsheet Document API that can load and edit spreadsheet documents, the Excel Export Library only generates spreadsheet files in code.
+Use the Excel Export API to export data from your application to Excel formats in the most efficient manner and with minimal memory usage (that is important to those of you who need to generate numerous Excel documents on the server side).

-- Specify cell formatting: background color, alignment, borders, font settings, and number format.
+- Specify cell formatting: background color, alignment, borders, font settings, and number formats.